Philosophical Practice in Palliative Care and Hospice Work

 This is one of the central questions of the FWF-funded research project "Philosophical Practice in Palliative Care and Hospice Work.
 The role of philosophical reflection in the development of a culture of care and knowledge about dying".
 We conducted interviews with people in the field of palliative care and hospice as well as with philosophical practitioners.
 We organized philosophical discussion evenings, worked in workshops with teams from mobile and stationary palliative care, and accompanied philosophers in their individual discussions.

-We would now like to share the first results of our research with you and enter into a (philosophical) discussion with you.
+We shared the first results of our research and entered into a (philosophical) discussion.

 Click here to learn more about events.